cecelot/site/src/content/blog/othello.md

 ## Implementation

-I decided to write the backend using Rust, my favorite language, and a quick `cargo new` later, I began building.
+I decided to write the backend using Rust, my favorite language, and with a quick `cargo new` later, I began building.

 ### Board